MG Software.

 Hiring becomes easier.
 With 2.63 million active contributors and the fastest-growing developer community, finding TypeScript talent is getting simpler every quarter.
 The reverse is also true: choosing a niche language means competing for a shrinking talent pool.

 Full-stack consistency reduces complexity.
-TypeScript runs on the frontend (React, Next.js), the backend (Node.js, Deno), mobile (React Native), and infrastructure (Pulumi, CDK).
+TypeScript runs on the frontend (React, Next.js), the backend (Node.js, Deno.
+See our best backend frameworks overview), mobile (React Native), and infrastructure (Pulumi, CDK).
+For deployment, explore our Vercel alternatives guide if you are evaluating hosting options.
 One language across your entire stack means developers can contribute anywhere, and knowledge transfers between projects.

 Python Is Not Going Anywhere